CBD stands for cannabidiol, one of the many chemical compounds, or cannabinoids, found in cannabis and hemp.

 - The potency of the product

 Potency, or concentration, is the first thing to consider when looking at CBD.
 Potency concentrations are typically expressed in milligrams per container, typically ranging from 250mg CBD per ounce up to 2500mg CBD per ounce.
 However, many CBD oils are mislabeled and the concentration levels not expressed accurately, therefore the trustworthiness of the producer is paramount.
-The potency of CBD required to treat various presenting issues is individualized however adding to confusion is that most CBD concentrations are expressed in MG whereas most dosage measurement devices are expressed in ML.
+The potency of CBD required to treat various presenting issues is individualized however adding to confusion is that most CBD concentrations are expressed in mg whereas most quantity measurement devices are expressed in ML.

 - Your size

 Your weight, your muscle to fat ratio and metabolic rate will all have an effect on how CBD works with your body.
 Larger bodies will need a higher dose than those with smaller bodies.
-Those with a higher metabolic rate require higher concentrations and more frequent doses.
+Those with a higher metabolic rate require higher concentrations and more frequent intake.

 Consistency is important however tolerance to CBD oil may develop over time.
-While you may need a smaller dose at first, you may need to increase the amount you take over time to receive the effect you desire.
+While you may need a smaller quantity at first, you may need to increase the amount you take over time to receive the effect you desire.

 - Your health or wellness goal